Industry Insights &

 Although developments for cannabis in Europe not as advanced as in the U.S., the industry is on its way to gaining greater acceptance and more widespread legalization.

-Questions on Cannabis in europe?
+Questions on cannabis in

 While some stigma remains to be overcome, general attitudes toward cannabis in Europe tend to be more open and accepting than in the U.S.